-Neurosyphilis (which affects the brain and spinal cord) occurs during the first 5 to 10 years after infection.
-It develops in about 5% of all people with untreated syphilis.
+Neurosyphilis (which affects the brain and spinal cord) occurs in about 5% of all people with untreated syphilis.
 It occurs in the following forms:

-Screening test results may become negative after successful treatment, but the confirmatory test results stay positive indefinitely.
+Screening tests results may slowly (over months to several years) become negative after successful treatment, but the confirmatory test results stay positive indefinitely.

 In the primary or secondary stages, syphilis may also be diagnosed using darkfield microscopy.
 A sample of fluid is taken from a skin or mouth sore and examined using a specially equipped light microscope.
 The bacteria appear bright against a dark background, making them easier to identify.

 In the latent stage, antibody tests of blood and spinal fluid are used to diagnose syphilis.

 In the tertiary stage, the diagnosis is based on symptoms and antibody test results.
 Depending on which symptoms are present, other tests are done.
 For example, a chest x-ray may be taken or another imaging test may be done to check for an aneurysm in the aorta.
 If neurosyphilis is suspected, a spinal tap (lumbar puncture—see Spinal Tap) is needed to obtain spinal fluid, which is tested for antibodies to the bacteria.

 Penicillin given by injection into a muscle is the best antibiotic for primary, secondary, and early latent syphilis.
 For primary and secondary stages of syphilis, one dose of a long-acting penicillin is all that is needed.
 For late latent stage and some forms of the tertiary stage, three doses are given, separated by 1 week.

 If syphilis affects the eyes, inner ears, or brain, penicillin may be given intravenously every 4 hours for 10 to 14 days.